canonical/ubuntu-pro-for-wsl/docs/dev/reference/09-qa-process-reference.md

 ## Process

 WSL Pro Service follows a robust continuous integration and testing process.
-It is covered by [a comprehensive automated tests suite](https://github.com/canonical/ubuntu-pro-for-windows/actions/workflows/qa.yaml).
+It is covered by [a comprehensive automated test suite](https://github.com/canonical/ubuntu-pro-for-windows/actions/workflows/qa.yaml).

 The team applies the following quality criteria:

 - All changes are thoroughly reviewed and approved by core team members before integration.
-- Each change is thoroughly tested at the unit, integration and syste levels.
+- Each change is thoroughly tested at the unit, integration and system levels.
 All the tests pass in all supported architectures.
 - Releases are reviewed as part of the [SRU exception](https://wiki.ubuntu.com/UbuntuProForWSLUpdates).

 The test plan is **completely automated** and runs **every time a change is merged**, as well as **during packaging**.
-This covers integration and end to end tests.
+This covers integration and end-to-end tests.
 Integration tests run on each LTS affected by the SRU to ensure compatibility.

 Testing also covers the upgrade from the current version to the proposed version.